Redaction gone wrong picoCTF 2022 Solution

 Learn more

-The pdftotext tool (part of the poppler-utils package) strips all visual formatting and extracts the raw text content, bypassing any overlaid shapes.
-Even simpler: many PDF viewers let you select and copy text that appears visually redacted - the text layer is still there and selectable.
+The pdftotext tool (part of the poppler-utils package; install via apt install poppler-utils on Linux or brew install poppler on macOS) strips all visual formatting and extracts the raw text content, bypassing any overlaid shapes.
+Even simpler: PDF viewers like Preview.app, Foxit Reader, and evince let you select and copy text that appears visually redacted, because the redaction is just a black rectangle drawn on top of the still-intact text layer rather than the text being deleted from the document.

 This is not a theoretical vulnerability - it has caused real-world data breaches.
 High-profile examples include leaked NSA documents and court filings where sensitive names were "blacked out" using this flawed method.
 The correct approach is to use purpose-built redaction tools that remove the text from the document, not merely cover it.